scriptdevvies/Scripts/README.md

 URL to load: https://raw.githubusercontent.com/scriptdevvies/Scripts/refs/heads/main/main.lua<br>
 The term `module` is the equivalent of `scriptdevvies` stated below.<br>
 Parameters in *italic* are required.<br>
-When using `loadstring('the url to load the module is stated above')` to load the module, you should do this:
+Use this snippet to load the module.
 ```lua
 local scriptdevvies = loadstring(game:HttpGet('url stated above',true))()
 ```